britive/terraform-provider-britive/docs/resources/tag.md

 # britive_tag Resource

-Creates a new user tag.
+Creates a Tag.

+This resource allows you to create and configure a Tag.

-**Note:** A user tag represents a group of users in the Britive system.
+__A tag represents a group of users in the Britive system.__

 ## Example Usage